32nd annual Terry Fox Run on this weekend

 © Photo by Bill Bowman/The Compass

-Chrissy Glavine of Harbour Grace walks around the track at St. Francis Field in Harbour Grace with her daughters, Sara, 7 and Lacey, 3.
+In this 2011 file photo, Chrissy Glavine of Harbour Grace walks around the track at St. Francis Field in Harbour Grace with her daughters, Sara, 7 and Lacey, 3.
 The Glavines were among 33 people who walked or ran in the 31st.
 Marathon of Hope Sunday afternoon, Sept.
-18. Glavine has been involved in the fundraising event since her sister, Bernadette Glavine passed away from cancer five years ago.
+18, 2011.

 After 32 years, the annual Terry Fox Run in Harbour Grace is showing no signs of running out of steam.
 While runs have also taken place at other sites in Conception Bay North over the years, St. Francis Field remains the only site for the Marathon of Hope in the region.

 Local organizers are in the final planning stages for the fundraising event, which is set for Sunday, Sept.
 16.

 Maureen Robinson of Harbour Grace has been involved in organizing the Marathon of Hope for years.

 Robinson said participants from all over the CBN area would be more than welcome to come to St. Francis Field Sunday to take part in the event and help out with this worthy cause.

 "The whole emphasis is on individual effort," Robinson told The Compass last week.
 While the maximum length of the walk/run is 10 kilometres, she stressed, "how far they wish to go is left up to individual participants."
 She also noted, "there are no minimum pledges, no entry fees and no corporate sponsorships for the non-competitive event."